Where Are the Best Spots for Drone Flying in Singapore?

 How High Can You Fly a Drone in Singapore?

-The Civil Aviation Authority of Singapore (CAAS) has restrictions to ensure that Unmanned Aircraft (UA) traffic is not too high in the air, to a maximum of 60 metres above mean sea level for drone flights.
-Commercial drone pilots will be required to obtain permits for flights above 60 metres, as per UA regulations.
-Recreational flyers must adhere to this limit to avoid fines and restrictions on flights.
+The Civil Aviation Authority of Singapore (CAAS) has restrictions to ensure that Unmanned Aircraft (UA) traffic remains manageable.
+The maximum altitude for drone flights is 60 metres above mean sea level.
+Commercial drone pilots must obtain permits for flights above this limit.
+Recreational flyers must adhere to this height restriction to avoid fines and limitations on their flying activities.

 UA Regulatory Requirements

-Drones weighing more than 250 grams must be registered by the pilot, and the registration number must be clearly printed on the drone.
-According to the CAAS regulation documents, a legitimate permit is required to operate any commercial drone or fly over 60 metres.
-Non-compliance can result in hefty fines and/or imprisonment for repeated offences.
+Drones weighing more than 250 grams must be registered by the pilot.
+The registration number must be clearly printed on the drone.
+According to CAAS regulations, a legitimate permit is required to operate any commercial drone or fly above 60 metres.
+Non-compliance can lead to hefty fines or imprisonment for repeated offences.

 Safety Guidelines

-There should be a pre-flight checklist that includes battery health, GPS lock, and weather checks to ensure safe operations.
+Before taking off, pilots should follow a pre-flight checklist.
+This checklist should include battery health, GPS lock, and weather checks to ensure safe operations.
+Always prioritize safety to enjoy a worry-free flying experience.

 What Are the No-Fly Zones for Drones in Singapore?

-There are no fly zones around the airports, military installations and sensitive government locations to protect the lives of people.
-These are limited zones, such as Changi Airport, Paya Lebar Air Base, and the Singapore Armed Forces training grounds.
-Other places, such as the Marina Barrage, Singapore Botanical Gardens, and Central Catchment areas, are designated as no-fly zones as well.
-DJI geo-fencing functionalities prevent unauthorised entries into these areas.
+There are specific no-fly zones around airports, military installations, and sensitive government locations to protect lives.
+These restricted areas include Changi Airport, Paya Lebar Air Base, and the Singapore Armed Forces training grounds.
+Other locations, such as the Marina Barrage, Singapore Botanical Gardens, and Central Catchment areas, are also designated as no-fly zones.
+DJI geo-fencing functionalities help prevent unauthorized entries into these areas.

 Zone Categories